 You should read the following selected financial data in conjunction with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
 The consolidated statements of earnings data and the selected consolidated operating data for the fifty-two weeks ended June 2, 2001, June 1, 2002 and May 31, 2003, and the consolidated balance sheet data as of June 1, 2002 and May 31, 2003 are derived from the audited consolidated financial statements that are included elsewhere in this prospectus.
-The consolidated balance sheet data as of May 29, 1999, June 3, 2000 and June 2, 2001 are derived from our audited consolidated financial statements not included in the prospectus.
-The consolidated statements of earnings data and the selected consolidated balance sheet data as of May 29, 1999, June 3, 2000 and June 2, 2001 are derived from our audited consolidated financial statements not included in the prospectus.
-The consolidated balance sheet data as of February 28, 2004 and the selected consolidated balance sheet data as of February 28, 2004 are derived from our unaudited consolidated financial statements that are included elsewhere in this prospectus.
+The consolidated statements of earnings data and the selected consolidated operating data for the fifty-two weeks ended May 29, 1999 and the fifty-three weeks ended June 3, 2000 and the consolidated balance sheet data as of May 29, 1999, June 3, 2000 and June 2, 2001 are derived from our audited consolidated financial statements not included in the prospectus.
+The consolidated statements of earnings data and the selected consolidated operations data for the thirty-nine weeks ended March 1, 2003 and February 28, 2004 and the consolidated balance sheet data as of February 28, 2004 are derived from our unaudited consolidated financial statements that are included elsewhere in this prospectus.
 The unaudited interim consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly our financial position as of February 28, 2004 and results of operations for the thirty-nine weeks ended March 1, 2003 and February 28, 2004.
 Historical results are not necessarily indicative of the results of operations to be expected for future periods.
-See Note A of "Notes to Financial Statements" for a description of the method that we used to compute our historical basic and diluted net income (loss) per share attributable to common stockholders.
+See Note A of "Notes to Financial Statements" for a description of the method that we used to compute our historical basic and diluted net income (loss) per share attributable to common stockholde